 Diagnosis of hip dysplasia is usually made with radiographs.
 Typically, a ventrodorsal hip-extended view is taken which is done by laying the dog on their back and pulling both hind legs straight back.

 In the young dog, the main sign seen on the radiograph is the separation of the head of the femur from the acetabulum.
 Occasionally early bone formation within the joint, termed osteophytes, may also be seen.
-The older the dog gets with this disease, the more bone change or remodeling, will be seen.
+The older the dog gets with this disease, the more bone change or remodeling, will be observed.

 Typically the femoral head changes from being round to flattened and the acetabulum becomes more shallow.
 Visible new bone formation within the joint, termed osteophytes, will be seen on the acetabulum and the head of the femur also.